tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 Hardware interface information and notes (internal board connections)
 ------------------------------------------------------------------------------
-There will be a BlueGigaEmpeg interface circuit board made available.
-It will implement everything described below.
+The BlueGigaEmpeg interface board implements everything described below.
 The information below is just for my personal reference and you should not need to do any of the connections below yourself, unless you are developing your own interface board.

 Arduino must be the "Mega" model with three hardware serial ports built in.
 I tried it with an "Uno" model using software serial ports, and it had problems